tatumumi/tatumumi.github.io/essays/AI.md

 As exciting and innovative as the use of AI is in these areas, it can be kind of scary or unreliable.
 Facial recognition technology is a great example of where AI can go wrong.
 For example, security breaches with facial recognition can increase the risk of identity theft, stalking, and harassment.

 ## Challenges and Opportunities
 While I have found AI to be very helpful for ICS 314 I do wish it had better accuracy.
 Sometimes I found myself spending more time telling Chat GPT what to do than it would take me to do it myself.
-Another challenge I faced, and probably the largest one, was a moral one.
+A good analogy for this is the time difference between solving a problem and trying to teach someone how to solve it for you, it takes way longer.
+I have also experienced challenges getting valuable responses from AI for other courses.
+For example, if I give the AI a mathematical expression to solve, it will sometimes make up random numbers which throws off the answer.
+The final challenge I faced, and probably the largest one, was a moral challenge.
 I would be lying if I said I didn't feel guilty when I was using Chat GPT to solve a problem.
 In academia, it has always been frowned upon to look up the answers and AI does just this.
 I have not yet been able to get over this guilt I have using AI, but I hope that over time using AI will become more normalized so I don't feel this way.

+Despite the challenges I experienced using AI, I do think that it can be very valuable in software engineering education.
+I think using AI to summarize or explain complicated instructions and code can be very useful.
+In this way, students can check or aid their understanding of the material without asking their professor or TA.

 ## Comparative Analysis
+The teaching method that was adapted for my ICS 314 course focuses on practicing athletic software engineering.
+For this teaching methodology, students are required to read articles/documentation and then complete work-out-of-the-days or WODs.
+This forces students to constantly practice skills so that they become second nature.
+AI poses a small threat to this methodology because if AI can give you the answers then why practice?
+Students may feel as if they don't have to read the documentation or repeat as many WODs as they should because they will have AI to help them.

 ## Future Considerations
+An issue I experienced with AI is that I would have to give very specific instructions with sometimes multiple pages of code to get a decent answer.
+A possible solution is to be able to upload multiple files of code to an AI so it can produce a valuable response.
 ## Conclusion
+AI is here and will probably never go away, so we have to adjust.
+My experience with AI in ICS 314 was very positive and I would recommend others to utilize it as well.
+However, I do think that there should be guidelines or rules set in place regarding its usage.
+For example, referencing AI for comprehension rather than for writing code may be more beneficial for a student long term.